jbhafner/brian_seo_news/README.md

-# Brian's First Kentico Kontent Blog
+# Brian's Kentico Kontent SEO Blog - myseo.life

-Live URL: <a href="https://silly-sign.surge.sh/" target="_blank">https://silly-sign.surge.sh/</a>
+Live URL: <a href="http://myseo.life/" target="_blank">http://myseo.life/</a>

-This is my first blog using Kentico Kontent.
+This is a simple blog using Kentico Kontent as CMS.
 The front end is a simple React app.

 Background:
 ----------------------------------------------------